sebgoa/cloudstack-books/en/clients.markdown

     gem install knife-cloudstack

-If successfull the *knife* command should now be in your path.
+If successful the *knife* command should now be in your path.
 Issue *knife* at the prompt and see the various options and sub-commands available.